Ready to hit the stage? The Financial Brand is looking for experienced, talented speakers who have what it takes to join our all-star lineup.

 That’s why we have a simple promise: Any speaker who sells from the stage will be banned from the conference for life.

 We realize that most company’s see public speaking as a business development tool.
-Every speaker wants to walk away from their session with dozens of new leads.
-But any part of a presentation with even a faint waft of “sales pitch” will backfire.
+Every speaker wants to walk away from their session with dozens of new leads, but if any part of your presentation includes a “sales pitch,” it will backfire.

 Follow these tips and the odds that attendees will want to do business with you will increase exponentially:

 - Make your session educational and teach people how to accomplish something important — whether they work with your firm or not.

 - Avoid mentioning your company during your presentation.

 - Don’t talk about any proprietary tools/solutions, or any branded products/services your company offers.

 - Keep your session focused on “how-to.”
 If you spend too much time on “why you should,” attendees will assume you’re just trying to justify why they should work with your firm.